-All "community survey" references below are to the non-affiliated survey conducted by Sonoma Valley resident Dr. Shannon Lee, Biology Department Faculty at Sonoma State University, in December 2021 (link).
+All "community survey" references below are to the non-affiliated survey conducted by Sonoma Valley resident Dr. Shannon Lee, Professor of Marine Biology at California State University, Sonoma, in December 2021 (link).

-OPEN SPACE:
+OPEN SPACE

 - Community input consistently emphasizes the singular opportunity the SDC campus represents in terms of protecting the open space and wildlife corridor in the context of a vibrant, sustainable community. - Over 90% of the community survey respondents ranked "preservation of open space" as of the highest priority.